hakanrolsson/Prius-Gen2-A-C-compressor-inverter/README.md

 ## Overview

 The Toyota Prius Gen2 A/C compressor inverter is a high-voltage device used to drive the electric A/C compressor in the Prius.
 This project aims to provide the necessary information and code to control this inverter using an Arduino or other microcontroller.
+Logs captured with Sigrok from a Prius and when running with the Arduino is attached.

 ## Features